kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - Important: Always invoke the dev server via `npm run dev`/`dev:ci`/`start` and NOT `vite` directly in CI.
   - Do NOT append additional Vite flags after `npm run dev`.
 Use env variables PORT/HOST instead.
 The launcher will ignore extra flags and keep protections active.

+Expected neutralization:
+- After readiness, any external termination (including when CI ends the step) results in:
+  - "[start-dev] Neutralizing termination after readiness/health check.
+Exiting 0."
+  - or "[start-dev] External termination code 137 after readiness.
+Neutral exit (0)."
+- No explicit `kill -9` or cascade group kills are needed and should not be used.

 Reuse existing dev server on port 3000:
 - If `npm run dev` outputs `Port 3000 already in use`, it means another healthy instance is already running and serving at http://localhost:3000.
 - With `strictPort: true`, Vite will not change ports.
 Reuse the running instance instead of starting another.